 Who discovered Ultrasound?

-In 1826 a Swiss physiscict name Jean Daniel Colladon used a church bell under water and discovered that sound travels faster in the water than in air.
+In 1826 a Swiss physicist name Jean Daniel Colladon used a church bell underwater and discovered that sound travels faster in the water than in the air.

-Christian Andreas Doppler an Austrian physiscist and mathemticians discovered in 1842 that the frequency of a sound wabe dpends on the speed of the source.
+Christian Andreas Doppler, an Austrian physicist and mathematician, discovered in 1842 that the frequency of a sound wave depends on the speed of the source.
 This principle is today known s the Doppler effect.

-Th first working sonar system in the United States ws built to detect icebergs by Reginald Fessenden in 1914.
-This followed by the detection of submarines in 1917 and detection of aircrafts in 1935.
+The first working sonar system in the United States was built to detect icebergs by Reginald Fessenden in 1914.
+This was followed by the detection of submarines in 1917 and the detection of aircraft in 1935.

-The use of ultrasound in medicine accelerated and its use was established in urology and cardiac applications and in 1958, Ian Donald publishes an article in The Lancet, titled Investigation of Abdominal Masses by Pulsed Ultrasound.
-Donald uses ultrasound to detect abdominal tumors and cysts and later is able to detect a twin pregnancy.
+The use of ultrasound in medicine accelerated, and its use was established in urology and cardiac applications in 1958; Ian Donald published an article in The Lancet titled Investigation of Abdominal Masses by Pulsed Ultrasound.
+Donald uses ultrasound to detect abdominal tumours and cysts and later is able to detect a twin pregnancy.
 Ian Donald becomes the father of OB-GYN ultrasound.

 Ultrasound History Timeline

-You can see a detailed timeline in the history of ultrasound below.
+You can see a detailed timeline of the history of ultrasound below.